DGJanson/dataengineering-capstone/readme.md

 #### The data

 The mortality data are from the [European Data Portal](https://data.europa.eu/en), a site that collects all kinds of open data from the EU.
 The data are in xml format and describe the number of deaths per region, age group and gender.
+[Link to dataset](https://data.europa.eu/data/datasets/q0jvahp4pgzxufeucuvqw?locale=en).

 The weather data are from a study which published their data: [Angelova, Denitsa; Blanco, Norman (2020), “Meteorological indicator dataset for selected European NUTS 3 regions ”, Mendeley Data, V2, doi: 10.17632/sf9x4h5jfk.2](https://data.mendeley.com/datasets/sf9x4h5jfk/2).
 These come in the form of several csvs, one per country.